Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] No, it is not necessary because the dataset can already be considered shuffled from the data collection process.
 - [x] No, because each update passes through the entire dataset anyway and the order doesn't matter.

-`//At every iteration, full batch gradient descent uses the entire training set to compute a gradient.
-The order in which data is processed doesn't impact the gradient value.`
+**Explanation**: At every iteration, full batch gradient descent uses the entire training set to compute a gradient.
+The order in which data is processed doesn't impact the gradient value.

 At every iteration, full batch gradient descent uses the entire training set to compute a gradient.
 The order in which data is processed doesn't impact the gradient value.